 - God wants you to see and think good things (Philippians 4:8-9)

 Nursery is available 15 minutes prior and approximately 10 minutes after worship service for the 10:00 a.m. service.
-It is also available for some special events and classes.
+At the 8:30 service, it is not staffed but will be open for parents to use.
+Nursery is also available for some special events and classes.